 The stars at night are big and bright...

-Another aspect I adore about Big Bend is the stargazing...it's phenomenal!
+Another aspect I adore about Big Bend is the phenomenal stargazing.
 The national park is one of the best places in the USA to see the Milky Way.
-In fact, the lack of human population here, including visible lighting, contributes to the area's low light pollution...the lowest of any national park in the lower 48 states.
+In fact, the lack of human population here, including visible lighting, contributes to the area's low light pollution — the lowest of any national park in the lower 48 states.

 Aside from the mesmerizing stars, there are many activities to occupy your time during your trip to Big Bend.
-The vast area of the region is a landscape lover's paradise.
+The vast area is a landscape lover's paradise.
 But you've got to hike to see some of the most astounding scenes.
-While there are some roadside stops and scenic drives, read on to get some packing tips, some of the best hikes and other awesome activities to partake in on your next adventure to Big Bend National Park.
+While there are some roadside stops and scenic drives, read on to learn about some of the best hikes and other awesome activities to partake in on your next adventure to Big Bend National Park.

 Before You Go...

 Before you embark on your journey out West, be sure to remember these things.

 Make a reservation.

 You'll first need to decide whether you want to camp or lodge.
 (Or if you have an RV...lucky you!)

 Assuming you're camping (if not, there's also motel to luxurious lodging), there are two Big Bend campgrounds you can book online in advance — Chisos Basin Campground and Rio Grande Village ($14 reservation).

 The Chisos Basin Campground tends to book up faster than the Rio Grande Village.
 The drive is about 45 minutes between each village, and each village is also close to some awesome attractions (Chisos: Lost Mine Trail, South Rim, Emory Peak, Santa Elena Canyon; Rio Grande: Hot Springs, Boquillas Canyon, Old Ore Rd, Ernst Tinaja Trail).